Nordstrom/prometheusRuleLoader/README.md

 Changes
 =======
+* New 5.0 version, no breaking changes.
+Some work to reduce churn, added an event recorder, configmaps will get events if keys are successfully loaded or not.
+Brought up to spec with the current kubernetes sample controller.
+If it finds two RuleGroup(s) with the same name it will automatically salt the name of the duplicate in the final configmap.
 * New 3.0 version, breaking changes!
 This works with the new prometheus 2 rules only, if you want to use the rule loader with prometheus 1.x please use the `prom1.x-stable` tag.

 Parameters